soadzoor/kont-roller/KontRoller/README.md

 If you need to update/rename your android package, you can use this command: `npx react-native-rename "KontRoller" -b "com.soadzoor.kontroller"`

+Building signed apk/bundle from android studio directly might not work.
+I mean, the building itself works, but the generated apk doesn't always work properly.
+You need to follow these instructions instead: `https://reactnative.dev/docs/signed-apk-android`

 For iOS:
 https://github.com/innoveit/react-native-ble-manager